b-bad/DCGAN-anime-face/README.md

 # DCGAN-anime-face
-have a try of generate animefaces by DCGAN
+have a try of generating animefaces by DCGAN